 IKEA has neatly sidestepped the whole issue of ‘smart’ lighting with its range of TRÅDFRI wireless (Philips Hue and ZigBee compatible) lighting solutions.

-It doesn’t require a smartphone or the like to work, just neat wireless remotes (£8 and £15) and motion sensor (£16) controls.
+It doesn’t require a smartphone or the like to work, just a neat wireless remote (£15) and motion sensor (£15) controls.
 The really smart part is: add in its Smart Gateway (£25) and suddenly the system can be entirely smartphone, Alexa or Apple homekit controlled too, meaning you can control all your TRÅDFRI-compatible bulbs anywhere in the home.
 At this level, it’s a good, affordable solution.

 A more complete consumer solution would be LightwaveRF.

 This provides smartphone-controlled solutions for: